mjtamima/Language_Families/README.md

 For example, in English, you would use subject-verb-object order:

-subject	verb	object
+subject	verb	object:
-She	eats	noodles
+She	eats	noodles.
 But in Japanese, you would use subject-object-verb order:

-subject	verb	object
+subject	verb	object:
 彼女は	麺を	食べる
 (she)	(noodles)	(eats)
 Your Language Inheritance package has three Java files: